-Structured data (rich snippets and schema) changes how your site is displayed on the results page, often leading to a better click-through rate.
+Structured data (rich snippets and schema) changes your site’s display on the results page, often leading to a better click-through rate.

 Using fake or misleading content in your structured data to get ahead is frowned upon by Google, which says that any attempts to manipulate rich snippets can result in a lower ranking and manual penalties.

-When in doubt, make sure you follow the Google webmasters quality guidelines.
+When in doubt, make sure you follow the Google webmaster quality guidelines.

 Rather than building you up, some black hat practitioners will try to tear your competition down.
 Some of the most common negative SEO tactics include: